 Why Your Next Step Should be Towards a Successful Project Manager Career Path

 There is good news for people mulling over a job in project management — an increased and growing demand for project management professionals over many other occupations has been reported with about nearly 22 million new jobs projected to be created through 2027, according to the 2017 Project Management Institute’s Job Growth and Talent Gap Report.
-So, how do you kick start your Project Management Career Path?
+So, how do you kick start your Project Manager Career Path?

 For those who are just getting started in their project management career or figuring out their next career move—the project manager career path just might be the right one for you.
 Project management is an exciting field of study and on top of that, project managers earn a competitive salary, with certified project managers tending to earn more than their counterparts.